shanet/py_oathtool/README.md

 ## Shell Autocompletion

-Autocompletion support can be added through use of the `-t` flag.
+Autocompletion support can be added through use of the `-t` or `-l` flags.
+The former space-delimits accounts and the latter by newlines.

+### zsh

 For zsh support, add the following to your `.zshrc` file: